 Hi, I’m Cloe.
 I am a fully qualified and insured Veterinary physiotherapist

-As part of my physiotherapy practice, I aim to remove tension and pain by utilising various electrotherapy and manual therapy techniques.
+As part of my veterinary physiotherapy practice, I aim to remove tension and pain by utilising various electrotherapy and manual therapy techniques.
 Animals can only perform to the level that their body allows.
 When we are able to alleviate pain and/or tension we provide the best opportunity for building correct strength; consequently we allow our animals to work to the best of their ability.

-Animal welfare is the most important factor to me when providing physiotherapy; the welfare of each animal should come before their ability to perform under saddle or succeed in competition.
+Animal welfare is the most important factor to me when providing veterinary physiotherapy; the welfare of each animal should come before their ability to perform under saddle or succeed in competition.
 We, as owners, need to be sensitive to our horses/dogs needs and allow them to speak up when they are in discomfort.
 By treating animals empathetically we are able to build a greater level of trust with them.
 I believe this is so important when building a relationship with our animals to ensure that it is enjoyable for both parties and especially when aiming for a competitive partnership.